What Is Bipolar 2 Disorder?

 • Unfocussed state of mind

 • An increase in useless physical activity i.e. pacing, restlessness, tapping fingers or feet, shaking legs, abruptly initiating and stopping conversations, rapidly talking, and moving items from place to place for no reason.

 Several strategies are used to treat B2D some are listed below:

 Several medications are used to treat B2D.
 The types and doses of medications prescribed are based on your particular symptoms.

 Psychotherapy can be provided in individual, family, or group settings.
 Several types of psychological therapies may be helpful.
 These include:

-• Cognitive behavioral therapy (CBT).
+• Cognitive behavioural therapy (CBT).

 • Family-focused therapy